 Create a visual assessment

-Don’t want to take up an entire wall in your living room or home office?
+Don’t you want to take up an entire wall in your living room or home office?
 Use the refrigerator to track your expenses.

 Note the whys and whens